xzrsgis/NickelMiningMap/README.md

 # NickelMiningMap
-Mapping nickel mining areas across Southeasten Asia using High-resolution satellite imagery
+The code for mapping nickel mining areas across Indonesia and the Philippines using NIFCI High-resolution satellite imagery